 When I was in leadership training workshop in the Marine Corps I learned many invaluable lessons on leadership, that impact my life to this very day.
 In one particular memorable ...Read More

-An IT strategy can help move you from Styrofoam to a Thermos Technology leaders are often asked to deploy solutions with limited resources and poorly defined requirements.
-This is often ...Read More
+Technology leaders are often asked to deploy solutions with limited resources and poorly defined requirements.
+This is often caused by the business having an 11th-hour afterthought or is reacting to ...Read More

 I love it when my boys debate with me or one another.
 I enjoy listening to their arguments, watching them struggle to express themselves, and feel their passion grow as ...Read More